 Francine - CCO

-I started a food truck so everyday people can try extrodinary, 100% made from scratch food, locally sourced, without going bankrupt at a fancy restaurant.
-Most of my recipes are labor intensive and take time to cook.
+I started a food truck so everyday people can try new things, 100% made from scratch food, locally sourced, sustainably raised, organic when I can get it, without the high price tag at a fancy restaurant.
+Most of my recipes are labor intensive and take time to prepare and cook.
 Hand sliced Filet Mignon, Lamb Chops grilled to order, and salt plank seared U10 diver scallops are not something you can pre-cook and sit under a heat lamp.
-Even when we do burgers they are grilled to order, medium or better, and plated to your specifications.
+Even when we do burgers they are grilled to order and plated to your specifications.
 I would hope you can understand and be patient while we create your dish.

 Before the truck:

-I had a dream of a restaurant/catering hall, but I always knew I just wanted to feed people good food at a great price.
+I had a dream of a restaurant/catering hall, but I always knew I just wanted to feed people good food at a fair price.
 Plus, it is hard to be big and still mingle with the people.
 I needed to think outside the box to get myself into a box with wheels.
 I love being mobile.
 I love my mobile kitchen.
-I love to meet new people and go to new NJ locations.
-Now, the world is my catering hall with nature's most beautiful scenery and landscapes.
+I love to meet new people and go to new southern NJ locations.
+Now, nature is my catering hall with it's most beautiful scenery and landscapes.

 Want the FOOD TRUCK EXPERIENCE?